Chanyuan Treaty: Peace negotiations

-Despite the Song getting an arguably more prestigious position out of the treaty, there was opposition to this treaty among the Song elite.
-Nevertheless, this treaty avoided any further major wars between the two states.
+Despite Song getting an arguably more prestigious position out of the treaty, there was opposition among the Song elite.
+Nevertheless, this treaty avoided any further major wars.

 Wang Jizhong

-Wang Jizhong, a native of Kaifeng, was captured by the Kitans in 1003 at the battle of Wang-Tu.
-The Khitan emperor awarded Wang with official rank in the Khitan bureaucracy.
-Wang made the best of his circumstances and spoke with the Khitans of the advantage of resolving their conflict with the Song peacefully.
-The dowager empress Ch'eng-t'ien, who was in actual control of the Khitan state at the time, had grown tired of war, and she listened to Wang's proposals.
-With the Liao empress dowager's approval, Wang submitted a memorial to the Song emperor through the Song prefect of Mochou, stating that the Liao court wished to restore friendly relations.
-So, Wang facilitated the first talks of peace between the two empires.
-He had inside information for both of the empires so he knew exactly what each of them wanted in return for peace so he proposed exactly that to both sides.
-In the end it was Wang who persuaded the empress to give up on her land claims which ultimately led to the Chanyuan Treaty.
+Wang Jizhong, a native of Bianjing, was captured by Liao in 1003 at a battle near Wangdu.
+The Liao emperor awarded Wang with official rank, while Wang made the best of his circumstances and spoke of the advantages of resolving the conflict with Song peacefully.
+Empress Dowager Xiao, who was in actual control of the Liao court at the time, had grown tired of war and listened to Wang's proposals.
+With the Empress Dowager's approval, Wang submitted a memorial to the Song emperor through the Song prefect of Mochou, stating that Liao wished to restore friendly relations.
+So, Wang facilitated the first peace talks between the two empires.
+He had inside information from both sides and knew exactly what each of them wanted in return for peace.
+In the end it was Wang who persuaded the Empress Dowager to give up territorial claims, which ultimately led to the Chanyuan Treaty.